jeanslack/Videomass/download_installation.md

 For more information visit the [Installing from PyPi with pip command](https://github.com/jeanslack/Videomass/wiki/Installing-from-PyPi-with-pip-command) wiki page.

-Alternatively, choose your operating system and follow the instructions to download, install or run the executable.
+Alternatively, choose your operating system below and follow the instructions to download, install or run the executable.